Susan-hue43/AdventureWorks-2019-Data-Analysis-Insights-and-Trends-for-Business-Decision-Making./README.md

 **Recommendation:** Understanding these repeat purchase patterns can inform strategies to enhance customer retention and drive further sales through personalized offers and relationship building.

-### 1.3 List customers whose spending dropped by more than 30% year‑over‑year
+### 1.3 List customers whose spending dropped by more than 30% year-over-year

 ```sql
 WITH YearlySpending AS(